-Many of the common symptoms of nerve impairments are often dismissed as something perhaps related to advancing age and therefore are ignored.
+Many of the common symptoms of nerve impairment are often dismissed as something perhaps related to advancing age and therefore are ignored.
 The disease behind these nerve impairments and related discomforts is called peripheral neuropathy.

 What appears to be an innocuous sign, often dismissed as “nothing too important”, could be the sign that something might happen to your nerves.
 Sometimes it’s just a matter of stopping for a moment and paying attention to the signals of the body.